Finding a Workout That Fits Real Life

 Each day of the week has a different focus.

-Some days are interval training days, which are more cardio-focused.
+• Some days are interval training days, which are more cardio-focused.

-Some days are strength training days.
+• Some days are strength training days.

-And two days of the week are active recovery days, which are about stretching, mobility, staying flexible.
+• And two days of the week are active recovery days, which are about stretching, mobility, staying flexible.

+Every single—and I mean every single—part of my body is worked out within a four-week period.
 My favorite days?
 Strength training days—Wednesday, Thursday, and Saturday.
 I love them (when I wake up and know it’s strength training day, I get happier instantly).

 And it’s not only because of what they’re doing for my body.